 Meanwhile, the Capetians in Paris had the good sense to reign for very long periods (three of them each reigned for over thirty years) and, thus, developed coherent policy and stability.

-At this time, Henry’s son Richard was mostly interested in war, storming castles and going on a beat-up to the Holy Land.
+At this time, Henry’s elder son Richard was mostly interested in war, storming castles and going on a beat-up to the Holy Land.
 He became a great general, got himself killed and left his brother John to pick up the pieces in administering England.

 But John did not defend his French interests well, England fought with an interminable number of Louis, so by the 17th century the English were finally pushed out France.
 It was then that Elizabeth I is supposed to have said, “When they bury me, they will find Calais engraved on my heart.”